Glorious Alpha Two Testers!

 Even if there are parts of the game you hadn't previously tried out or enjoyed, there's really no good reason why a battlepass would have to be required to get you to explore and enjoy those things.
 At that point your interest is so low, you might as well do anything else with your time.

-No one but yourself can validate you for all the posts you *didn't* write.
+The only one who can validate you for all the posts you didn't write is you.

-RoelathRoelath Member, Alpha One, Adventurer
+• RoelathRoelath Member, Alpha One, Alpha Two, Early Alpha Two

 Battlepasses are not good for a MMORPG that has a subscription model.
 If the game can't deliver content with a sub model that it needs Battlepass content(Kill X, Do X, Play X) & funding it's already a dead game.
 Especially for a game such as Ashes where it's intended to be community driven content.
 If the game ever did a Battlepass system we'd see it go F2P in a year because the sub numbers are that abysmal.

-DygzDygz Member, Braver of Worlds, Kickstarter, Alpha One
+• DygzDygz Member, Braver of Worlds, Kickstarter, Alpha One, Alpha Two, Early Alpha Two

 edited May 22